-RB: At that point during the training, everything seemed to be kind of cut and dry.
+RB: At that point during the training, everything seemed to be cut and dry.
 They trained us well enough to know the paperwork and what their expectations were of how they want the data presented and stuff like that.
 So, that part was really, really easy to understand and to grasp.
-They're going out to sea part and the actual life that sea part not, not so much.
-That was all learning once we were set free [laughter].
+The going out to sea part and the actual life at sea part, not so much.
+That was all learning once we were set free. [laughter]